autonomys/subspace/crates/subspace-farmer/docs/commitments.md

 `Commitments` is database for commitments.

-You can think of it as database from piece tags to plot offsets.
+You can think of it as mapping from piece tags to plot offsets.

 As piece tags are created in `subspace_solving::create_tag` which requires encoding and salt therefore it needs separate databases for each salt.